 Growing Nations Team

-The Growing Nations team comprises a remarkable group of full time and voluntary workers from Lesotho and around the world, including South Africa, Netherlands, UK, USA & Canada.
+The Growing Nations team comprises a remarkable group of full time Basotho staff members who are supported by voluntary workers & consultants from Lesotho and around the world, including the UK, USA, Netherlands & South Africa.

 Growing Nations is fully committed to the training, equipping and empowering the local Basotho staff team with the aim that they will take over the full running of the project, allowing the non Basotho volunteers to step back from their roles.